WeiChongDevelops/echo360-speed-control/README.md

 2. Use the slider or preset buttons to select your desired speed
 3. The player updates immediately

-## 🛠️ Technical Details

-The extension works by:

-1. Injecting a script that overrides the native `playbackRate` property
-2. Intercepting and blocking Echo360's speed reset attempts
-3. Modifying the player UI to include additional speed options
-4. Using message passing to avoid Content Security Policy restrictions

-### File Structure

-- **manifest.json** - Extension configuration
-- **content.js** - Runs in isolated context, handles messaging
-- **injector-simple.js** - Runs in page context, overrides native APIs
-- **popup.html/js** - User interface for speed control

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome; feel free to submit a PR.
 For major changes, please open an issue first to discuss what you would like to change.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)